vkelk/Analyze-Xray/README.md

 # Analyze-Xray
-Flask app that does a diagnosis based of uploaded image
+Flask app that does a chest xray diagnosis based of uploaded image

 ## Deployment steps
 1. Create virtual environment